m5c/OneTimePadLib/README.md

     EnctypedMessage enc=maxLaptopConversation.encryptAndAddMessage(secretMessage);
 ```

-* A nethod for **adding existing encrypted messages**: This one allows adding messages that have
+* A method for **adding existing encrypted messages**: This one allows adding messages that have
   already been encrypted by another party.
 Adding implicitly returns the corresponding plain
   message: